Alfresco/charts/README.md

 # Alfresco Kubernetes Charts

-Helm repository for Alfresco Kubernetes Charts.
+Helm repositories for Alfresco Kubernetes Charts.

-Please use https://kubernetes-charts.alfresco.com/stable as the helm repo.
+Please use https://kubernetes-charts.alfresco.com/stable when adding the helm repo to environments and charts.

+# Helm Repos

-## Disclaimer !
+## Incubator

+Charts in an experimental stage.

-#### The charts in *incubator* are subject to change as we may override the version with new releases.
+**These charts are subject to change as we may override the version with new releases.**

-As an end user of the charts, this is to inform you that for latest stable released version, use the charts in *stable* directory.
+## Stable

+Stable released charts that should follow semantic versioning guidelines.